On the multiplier spectrum of polynomials: Isospectral polynomials

-Case \ref{polynoninj2} of Theorem \ref{polynoninj} involves polynomials arising from the “Ritt move” in the Ritt theory of polynomial decompositions \cite{Ritt}; see \cite{RittZM} and \cite[\S 3.5.1]{FG22}.
-Up to composing with linear polynomials, the only solutions of the equation $P\circ Q=\hat{P}\circ \hat{Q}$ in indecomposable $P,Q,\hat{P},\hat{Q}\in\C[z]$ (of degree $\geq2$) are the trivial one $P\circ Q=P\circ Q$ and the nontrivial ones has the forms:
+Case \eqref{polynoninj2} of Theorem~\ref{polynoninj} involves polynomials arising from the ``Ritt moves'' in the Ritt theory of polynomial decompositions \cite{Ritt}; see \cite{RittZM} and \cite[\S~3.5.1]{FG22}.
+Up to composition with degree one polynomials, the only solutions of the equation $P\circ Q=\hat{P}\circ\hat{Q}$ in indecomposable $P,Q,\hat{P},\hat{Q}\in\C[z]$ (of degree $\geq2$) are the trivial solution $(P,Q)=(\hat{P},\hat{Q})$ and the nontrivial solutions of the forms:

-where $R\in\C[X]\setminus\{0\}$, integers $s\geq0$ and $n\geq2$ are coprime, and $p,q$ are distinct primes.
-The pair $(\hat{P},\hat{Q})$ is called a Ritt move of $(P,Q)$ (up to composing with linear polynomials).
-In this article, we are free to compose linear polynomials and only refer to the case \eqref{RM} as the \emph{Ritt move}, since the trivial case is not interesting, and \eqref{Tcomm} involves Chebyshev polynomials that are exceptional.
+where $R\in\C[z]\setminus\{0\}$, integers $s\geq0$ and $n\geq2$ are coprime, and $p,q$ are distinct primes.
+Such a replacement of $(P,Q)$ by $(\hat{P},\hat{Q})$ is referred to as a \emph{Ritt move} (up to composing with degree one polynomials).
+In this article, working modulo composition with maps in $\Aff(\C)$, we consider only the case \eqref{RM} and call the pair $(z^s R(z^n),z^s R(z)^n)$ a \emph{Ritt move}, as the trivial case is uninteresting, and \eqref{Tcomm} involves exceptional Chebyshev polynomials.
 We may also consider \eqref{RM} when $P,Q,\hat{P},\hat{Q}$ are not necessarily indecomposable.

+With additional hypotheses, we can still deduce that the multiplier spectra coincide over an (infinite) arithmetic progression in case \eqref{polynoninj2} of Theorem~\ref{polynoninj}, as follows: \begin{Thm} Let $r,k\in\Z_{>0}$ with $r\geq2$ and $R(z)\in\C[z]\setminus\{0\}$.
+Set